BA-CalderonMorales/Personal-Site-CSS-No-Bootstrap/README.md

 # Personal-Site-CSS-No-Bootstrap

+DISCLAIMER: Please see my up-to-date Portfolio Site here: https://ba-calderonmorales.github.io/PortfolioWebsite/

+I kept this repo up to see how I've progressed in my styling.
+I'll be doing the same with the Portfolio Site once I decide to revamp my portfolio site.
+Gotta always own up to where we came from as software developers.
+This PersonalSite with no bootstrap was meant to keep me humble for the decades to come.

 I created this website using both what I've leared from the tutorials on Udemy.com, as well as the applying what I've learned so far from devCodeCamp.